fission/fission/Documentation/Architecture.md

 Fission is a FaaS -- users create functions (source level), register them with Fission using a CLI, and associate functions with triggers.

-Fission wraps those functions into a service and runs them on Kubernetes on demand.
+Fission wraps those functions into service and runs them on Kubernetes on demand.

 Here's an overview of the services that make up Fission.